ohmcodes/Ubuntu-Server-Use-Git-Deploy-Keys/README.md

 cat ~/.ssh/id_rsa.pub
 ```
 #### then copy the keygen and go to your repo (note: not in your account settings) and navigate to settings find Deploy Keys tab
-then create new Deploy keys name a title and paste the keygen
+#### then create new Deploy keys name a title and paste the keygen
+#### if you intent to do this in your personal account look for Settings > SSH and GPG keys

 #### Go back to your console and type in:
 ```
 eval `ssh-agent`
 ```
+#### this only works if you work long in your project and if you put passphrase
 #### Make sure you use the backquote (`), located under the tilde (~), rather than the single quote (').

 ```